Germany Visa for Indians: how to apply?

 Frequently asked questions about Germany visas from India

-Can I bring my family to Germany on my visa?
+Can I get married in Germany on a tourist visa?

 As a Germany short-stay Schengen Visa holder - can I extend my visa while in Germany?